WomensLaw serves and supports all survivors.

 2. your spouse has committed a felony and has been sentenced to death or imprisonment with hard labor;

-3. your spouse physically or sexually abused you or your child/step-child during the marriage – it does not matter if s/he was criminally charged with the abuse; or
+3. your spouse physically or sexually abused you or any of the children during the marriage – even if they weren’t charged with a crime; or

-4. a criminal or civil protective order or injunction was issued during your marriage against your spouse to protect you or your child/step-child from abuse.2
+4. during your marriage, you got a protective order or an injunction against your spouse to protect you or any of the children from abuse.2

 Note: If you have a covenant marriage, different laws apply.
 Please talk to a lawyer about filing for a divorce from a covenant marriage.